zeropaper/web/src/markdown/blog/dockertest-gaen-google-apple-exposure-notification-covid-19.md

 author: vinckr

 overline: |
-  Automated Database Testing
+  Automated Testing with Dockertest
 ---

 Test driven software development is built into the fundamentals in the GO programming language.
-The ORY Open Source Software project Dockertest began with the aim to simplify database testing and reduce the complexity in building unit tests.
+The Ory Open Source Software project Dockertest began with the aim to simplify database testing and reduce the complexity in building unit tests.
 In this blogpost, I want to introduce Dockertest, and highlight how its simplicity and utility in building cloud native database applications has made it a widespread tool among developers.

-## What is ORY Dockertest?
+## What is Ory Dockertest?

 In today's cloud native software development, many engineers choose to use containerization software such [Docker](https://docs.docker.com/) to test,